BejatTijana/BejatTijana/README.md

 - ⚡ About me **
 I am a 2nd-year student of Applied Software Engineering at the Faculty of Technical Sciences in Novi Sad.
-Hardworking, motivated and always aiming to learn more — especially in software development, data-related fields and modern web technologies.
 **

 <h3 align="left">Connect with me:</h3>